elunna/nerfhack-changelog/README.md

 * Disintegration rays can vaporize boulders
 * Improved item destruction (xnh).
 This patch fixes some problems with item destruction, making it less random and more dependent on the damage dealt in the interaction.
 Overall, players should expect to get a more fair deal with fewer items destroyed.

+### Anti-magical items resist being enchanted (from SpliceHack)
+* If an item grants magic resistance, it will resist scrolls of enchant weapon and enchant armor.
+* The resistance is not absolute.
+* If the item's current enchantment is negative, it will accept the effect.
+* If the item is 0 or greater, the chance of success for an enchantment effect is 1 in (n + 2), where n is the current enchantment.

 ### Weapon changes
 #### Higher max weapon enchantment
 * Weapons can be enchanted much higher, with a soft limit of +11.